 7 Employee Recruiting Tips That Work

 1. Most shop owners will wait until they need someone before they start recruiting.
 This is a major mistake!
 Instead of hiring the best service advisor or tech, they’ll inevitably end up hiring the best of whoever is available at the time.
 There’s a big difference between the two.
 If you want to hire the superstar employees, you need to start by identifying who those stars are, and then start building relationships with them.
-If you do, then when the time comes when you need to hire a star, you’ll have the relationships in place and will be prepared for the hiring process, rather than having to scramble to fill a need and settling for the best available.
+If you do, then when the time comes when you need to hire a star, you’ll have the relationships in place and will be prepared for the hiring process, rather than having to scramble to fill a need and settle for the best available.

 2. When you first meet with a candidate, try to avoid lunch meetings.
 You are far better off meeting them for dinner.
-At a dinner meeting they won’t be checking their watches, they’ll be more relaxed, and you’ll have a greater opportunity to learn about the kind of person they are.
+At a dinner meeting, they won’t be checking their watches, they’ll be more relaxed, and you’ll have a greater opportunity to learn about the kind of person they are.

-3. During your dinner meeting, you should look for indicators that help you evaluate three things: their attitude, their aptitude and their ethics.
+3. During your dinner meeting, you should look for indicators that help you evaluate three things: their attitude, their aptitude, and their ethics.
 You should also pay very close attention to how they treat the restaurant staff.
 Over the years I’ve learned that if they don’t say “please” and “thank you” to the servers, then odds are, they won’t say “please” and “thank you” to your employees, or your customers.

-4. When hiring service advisors, you absolutely have to take them for what I call a “test-drive.”
+4. When hiring service advisors, you absolutely have to take them for what I call a “test drive.”
 At the appropriate time, hand them a repair order and have them sell you the recommended service.
 It’s amazing how many service advisors have the interviewing process down to a science, but then miserably fail when put to the test.
 If they can’t impress you with their sales presentations, they won’t impress your customers either.

 5. Make sure that your compensation program is top shelf.
 Don’t forget: The superstars will be looking for an opportunity, not a fixed income.
 Your compensation program needs to provide them with the opportunity to earn a higher income based on their productivity.